-Income from the Property - Rental Division is expected to remain flat as we continue to monitor the effects of Singapore's transition towards endemic living.
+Income from the Rental Division is expected to improve gradually as Singapore's COVID situation stabilises.

-The market conditions in the countries in which the Hotel Division operates are expected to remain challenging.
-Even with the vaccines, new variants of COVID-19 continue to adversely impact the demand for corporate and leisure travellers.
-The Group's hotels are operating at reduced capacity.
-The Group will continue to monitor the situation closely.
-Construction for the hotels in Douz, Tunisia and Medina of Tunis, Tunisia are ongoing and barring any unforeseen circumstances, both hotels are scheduled for operational completion in the second half of 2022 and 2023 respectively.
+The operating environment in the countries in which the Hotel Division operates are expected to remain challenging.
+Construction for the hotels in Douz, Tunisia and Medina of Tunis, Tunisia are ongoing and barring any unforeseen circumstances, both hotels are scheduled for operational completion in the second half of 2023 and 2024 respectively.

-The Group will remain financially prudent and implement cost savings as required, and maintain operational agility to conserve essential resources to prepare for post-pandemic recovery process.
+The Group will remain financially prudent and implement cost savings as required, and maintain operational agility to conserve essential resources.